microfarad-de/bootloader/README.md

 Following are the instructions for burning the bootloader.

 The ATmega bootloader files are stored in the following locations:
-* On MAC OS X: `/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/bootloaders/atmega`
+* On Mac OS X: `/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/bootloaders/atmega`
 * On Windows: `C:\Program Files (x86)\Arduino\hardware\arduino\avr\bootloaders\atmega`

 Replace the following files in the above location with the versions from this repository, creating a backup copy of the original files: